stefanniekamp/ReuseDNA/README.md

 ------------------

-Below (Figure 1), we are showing an example result where we used
+Below (Figure 1), we are showing an example result where we used 10 different staple sequences and:

 1. cadnanoFile = "Example_json-files/24helix.json"
 2. numTests = 1000 (= iterations)